JvanKatwijk/qt-dab/README.md

 	d. *full scan* selector, scan the while band (default), or until a DABsignal is detected.

+	e. *mot slides* selector, show slides in a separate window when checked, otherwise as part of the technical data widget.

-While most people will not notice it, there are different orderings possible for the services in the service list.
+While most people will not be aware of it, there are different orderings possible for the services in the service list.
 One may choose between (Alfabetical, by service Identifier, or by the number of the subchannel).

 As an experiment - inspired by others - a simple ALARM timer is introduced.
-It happened a few times that I missed the news, transmitted on the hour, which was part of a different service than the one I was listening to.
+It happened a few times that I missed the news, transmitted on the hour, but on a different service than the one I was listening to.

-So, it is now possible to specify a time on which a selected service on a selected channel can be started, regardless of the service and channel that we ar elistening to.
-The services to be used in the alarm selection are the ones in the currentlly selected channel and those in the presets.
+Now it is possible to specify a time on which a selected service on a selected channel can be started, regardless of the service and channel that we ar elistening to.
+The services that can be selected in the alarm selection are the ones in the currently selected channel and those in the presets.

-The GUI contains an indicator which shows when the alarm is set.
+The GUI contains an indicator which shows when the alarm is set, when no alarm is set, the small label is not shown.

 **The GUI elements for this feature are - still - experimental.**

+Of course, the coloring, as implemented in 3.5.3 also applies to the config button.

 ----------------------------------------------------------------------
 The contents of the qt-dab sourcetree